 "Five years [after the initial exploratory work began in 2013], thanks to a $3.8 million restoration project spearheaded by nonprofit Historic Boston Inc. (HBI), not only have the historic house and barn been saved, but rows of vegetables grow where once only weeds did.
 The Fowler Clark Epstein Farm, named for its three major owners over its 200-plus-year history, saw its first harvest in decades last summer.
 One of the oldest existing farms in Boston is once again in operation."

-The project has also won numerous awards including the Robert Keuhn Award from Preservation Massachusetts, the Adaptive Reuse Award from Massachusetts Historical Commission, a Merit Award in Design from the Boston Society of Landscape Architects, and 2019 Great Places Award Honorable Mention in the Design Category from the Environmental Design Research Association.
+The project has also won numerous awards including the 2019 Robert Keuhn Award from Preservation Massachusetts, an Adaptive Reuse Award from Massachusetts Historical Commission, a 2019 Preservation Achievement Award from the Boston Preservation Alliance, a Merit Award in Design from the Boston Society of Landscape Architects, and 2019 Great Places Award Honorable Mention in the Design Category from the Environmental Design Research Association.

 Learn more about the Fowler Clark Epstein Farm: